General

 Key Takeaways

-• Traditional engines handle 10–20 constraints; today’s operations generate 180–250+ real-time variables per computation.
-The gap is measurable in cost, SLA failures, and fleet waste.
+- The constraint gap is measurable.
+Traditional engines handle 10–20 constraints; today’s operations generate 180–250+ real-time variables per computation.
+The gap shows up in cost, SLA failures, and fleet waste.

-• Unlike ML models that suggest routes, agentic systems autonomously decide, dispatch, and adapt across every mile, carrier, and constraint in real time.
+- Agentic AI acts — not just suggests.
+Unlike ML models that recommend routes, agentic systems autonomously decide, dispatch, and adapt across every mile, carrier, and constraint in real time.

 The Three Generations of Route Optimization